MicroControleurMonde/RP2040-RNG/README.md

 The project is based on the **RP2040 microcontroller**, and its **MicroPython firmware**.
 The entropy whitening is done using the **SHA-256 algorithm** from the **hashlib** library.

+## Disclaimer

+The code contained in this repository is provided “as is”, without any warranty of performance, accuracy or result.
+The author shall not be liable for any direct or indirect damages that may result from the use of this code, including, but not limited to, loss of data or interruption of service.

+Use of this code is entirely at your own risk.
+Please ensure that you fully understand the code before using it in a production environment or integrating it into your projects.